 Travelling with Peru Hop became the answer to a huge stress when planning my trip in this country of vast landscapes and long overland journeys.
 Furiously researching how I would travel in and around Peru from Lima to Cisco and see everything from the sand dunes, colonial cities and the manmade habitable lake islands in between, I mostly came across stories of dodgy local bus trips and rip-off taxi drivers.

-Then, through those wonderful targeted adverts that seem read our minds I came across a relatively new bus service called Peru Hop.
+Then, through those wonderful targeted adverts that seem read our minds I came across a relatively new hop on hop off bus service called Peru Hop.
 It was set up by a couple of Irish guys who wanted to make travel in Peru fun, informative and hassle-free after their own experiences traversing the country.
 After I asked a few questions about how it all worked, they gave me a Peru Hop pass to try out, in exchange for an honest review and in helping you out with your Peru trip transport planing.

 - 1 What is Peru Hop?